City Hall MRT station: Station details

 The station has four entrances.
 Located in the Singapore Civic District, the station is underneath Stamford Road near the junction with North Bridge Road.
-Surrounding the station are cultural landmarks such as City Hall, Peranakan Museum, The Padang, St Andrew's Cathedral, National Gallery Singapore, Old Supreme Court Building, Supreme Court of Singapore, Parliament House and The Cenotaph.
+Surrounding the station are cultural landmarks such as the former City Hall, Peranakan Museum, the Padang, St Andrew's Cathedral, National Gallery Singapore, Old Supreme Court Building, Supreme Court of Singapore, Parliament House and the Cenotaph.
 Nearby commercial and retail developments include Marina Square, One Raffles Link, Raffles City and Suntec City.
-The station is within walking distance of the Esplanade and Bras Basah stations on the Circle line.
+The station is within walking distance of the Esplanade and Bras Basah stations on the Circle Line.